JoaoPito/ayanami-bot/README.md

 And if you have the python skills, you can even write your own tools to do whatever you want.
 LangChain is well documented and widely used, and the process of creating a tool from scratch is actually pretty simple!
 (More info in the [LangChain Tools Documentation](https://python.langchain.com/docs/modules/tools/))

-> [!CAUTION]
+> [!WARNING]
-> Also, be aware that, very unfortunately, these tools may not work properly with local (Ollama) LLMs, since they are still not stable enough to use them*
+> Also, be aware that, very unfortunately, these tools may not work properly with local (Ollama) LLMs, since they are still not stable enough

 ## Security Recommendations
 Be aware that this project is meant to be used inside a **safe environment**, more specifically, inside a **Docker** container.